 Dreaming through the Rhine Valley

 An impressive set for what is probably the most wonderful travel experience of the early Thirties.
-Lovingly realized, rich in detail and with an eye on the special.
+Lovingly realized, rich in detail and with an eye for what is special.
 Listen in on a conversation for example in the parlor car or enjoy the evening trip with a glass of champagne.
+This exclusive item cannot only be ordered in our Online shop but also at selected dealers.
+Please contact your dealer directly about it.

 Prototype: Rheingold train set consisting of a class 18.5 steam express locomotive with a type 2´2´T31,7 tender in the black/red basic paint scheme for use as a Rheingold locomotive, 1 type SB4ük-28 parlor car, 2nd class with a galley, 1 type SA4ü-28 parlor car, 1st class without a galley, 1 type SA4ük-28 parlor car, 1st class with a galley, 1 type SB4ü-28 parlor car, 2nd class without a galley, 1 type SPw4ü-28 baggage car.
 Train route Hook of Holland – Düsseldorf – Cologne – Mannheim – Basle SBB and Amsterdam – Düsseldorf – Cologne – Mannheim – Zürich.
 German State Railroad Company (DRG).
 Locomotive road number 18 527.
 The train looks as it did around 1931.